 Good evening everyone: dedicated directors, mentors, proud parents, and graduates.
 I am very honored to be a part of your special day.
-You all went though so much to make it to this day—the high and the lows, the triumphs, the challenges, and even the harsh realities of our world.
+You all went through so much to make it to this day—the high and lows, triumphs, challenges, and even the harsh realities of our world.

 The harsh reality is 41% of Latinas do not graduate with their class after four years.
-53% of Latinas will become pregnant at least once before the age of 20 leading them to drop out of high school or college.
+53% of Latinas will become pregnant at least once before the age of 20, leading them to drop out of high school or college.
 However, we are here to celebrate a shift in those statistics.
 We are here to celebrate you.

-So let me share with you 7 habits of success:
+7 habits of success:

 1. WORK HARD.
 Relentlessly.
 Life does not reward lazy.
 I spent everyday studying and practicing to reach my goals.
 Everyday, I visualized and reminded myself of what I was working for and went after it.
 I graduated high school with straight A’s for 4 consecutive years at the Top 1% of my school of 2,500 students.
 I then applied to every scholarship I could find.
 I did it every year, volunteered, and worked part time to pay for college.
 I published as an undergrad.
-I finished it all in 3 years.
+I finished undergrad in 3 years.
 What was my reward?
 I graduated undergrad and graduate school from UCLA with a 4.0 debt-free without any loans in my or my parents’ name.
 This was my gift to my parents.
 I didn’t sleep much.
-I didn’t go out much after my first year, and there were nights where I cried my soul out because it was hard.
+I didn’t go out after my first year, and there were nights where I cried my soul out because it was hard.
 But I didn’t let the color of my skin or my background stop me from earning an education.
 I would walk into a hall in the science department at UCLA that could seat several hundred students and I could count in the palm of my hand the number of Latinos in the room.
 It’s a harsh reality that some will have to work harder than others, but never let that stop you.
 Never let excuses stop you from living.
 Find reasons to keep achieving.

 2. BE PERSISTENT.
 If something doesn’t go your way, try again and again and again.
 The greatest inventions and triumphs of our time didn’t happen on the first try.

 3. BE FEARLESS.
 Have the courage to take risks.
 Go where there are no guarantees.
 Get out of your comfort zone, even if it means being uncomfortable.
 The road less traveled is sometimes filled with barricades, bumps, and uncharted terrain.
 But it is on that road where your character is truly tested — and your personal growth realized.
 At times, it hasn’t been easy.
-Unrealistically high expectations, unprecedented scrutiny to our race, and what sometimes feels like a chorus of naysayers rooting for me to fail — all of that only fueled me to be stronger.
+Unrealistically high expectations, unprecedented scrutiny to my race, and what sometimes feels like a chorus of naysayers rooting for me to fail — all of that only fueled me to be stronger.

 Courage will be required of you on many fronts.
 Have the courage to seek the truth, speak the truth, stand up for the under-dog, and to stand up against intolerance — even if yours is the lone voice doing so.
-I wanted to make a statement that we as Latinos can be successful through my academics and athletics.
+I wanted to make a statement that we as Latinos can be successful through academics and athletics.
 Bring color into the sciences.
 Bring color to our sports.
 Have the courage to trust your gut and your own moral compass — your innate understanding of right and wrong.
 Have the courage to love fearlessly and unconditionally, and don’t compromise that love because of arrogance or insecurity.
 And have the courage to accept that you’re not perfect, nothing is, and no one is — and that’s OK.

 4. BE RESILIENT.
 You will inevitably face disappointment, loss, and struggles that are, at this moment, inconceivable and impossible to predict.
 Loss of a job, loss of love, loss of a family member.
 Each will test you and bring you down to your knees.
 Find the courage to pick yourself up again and again.
 Because it will make you stronger.

 5. BE PASSIONATE.
 Do what you love, even if you don’t love it every day.
-I decided to pursue a profession that made me excited to get up in the morning, and that excitement sustained me through the long hours and the inevitable failures and disappointments.
+I decided to pursue a profession that made me excited to get up in the morning and that excitement sustained me through the long hours and the inevitable failures and disappointments.
 I love running.
 I love teaching.
 I love learning.
-And I love exploring.
+I love exploring.
 I did those as a child and I aim to still do those as an adult.
 I’ve been able to combine my passion for education and fitness into one that has allowed me to explore the world running to the top of mountains or connecting with a student in my classroom.

 A Harvard psychologist named Daniel Gilbert has spent decades studying happiness and he found that cash and contentment are almost completely disconnected.
 Sure, having money gives you one less thing to worry about, but don’t look to it as a magic ticket.
 Winning the lottery won’t even give you a more positive outlook.
 According to Dr. Gilbert, six months after they hit the jackpot, lottery winners are only about as happy as they were before.

 Happiness has much more to do with your basic constitution, your outlook on life, and loving what you do.
 I love to run.
 I love to learn.
 What most don’t realize is teaching is learning.
-And I’m a lifelong learner.
+Therefore, I’m a lifelong learner.

 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do.
+The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don’t settle.
 If you find yourself unhappy with your line of work, change it.
-I have.
 It’s scary to start over.
 But it’s never too late.
 As with all matters of the heart, you'll know when you find it.
 Don't ever settle and don’t ever think it’s too late to be passionate about what you do.